peterpme/react-native-face-pile/README.md

 # React Native Face Pile

-A pile of faces for all of your face-piling needs.
+A group of overlapping round avatars are called face piles.

 ## Installation